 |Nuobell||$195.00||£549 (import)||20″ x 24″ x 22″|

-These can often be bundled with the dumbbells for a cheaper price.
-And Ironmaster gives you a complementary stand with their dumbbells.
+These can often be bundled with dumbbells for a cheaper price.
+And Ironmaster gives you a complimentary stand with their dumbbells.

 So consider adding a stand option when buying premium adjustable dumbbells.

 Not only do they serve as storage, but it can also be more comfortable to adjust weight at elevated heights, rather than having to bend down each time.

 All this being said, stands are a luxury and not a necessity.